Let Sleeping Demons Lie

 Drayana groaned and shook her head.
 “Right now, I could happily make a pact with this mighty, but unknown, alien power.
 If only it existed!”

 The rumours spread around the local powers by Jugrub’s network of contacts were decidedly short on detail.
-Unlike the increasingly detailed rumours about the Terran Empire, which were still circulating only amongst the teenage offspring of half the Proconsulate.
-The former was more insidious, however.
-Without any specifics to deny, there was little Drayana and her Proconsuls could do to quell the resulting alarm amongst their neighbours.
+Without any specifics on this phantom empire to deny, there was little Drayana and her Proconsuls could do to quell the resulting alarm amongst their neighbours.

 The Talluran Empire’s main allies, the N’Gluk and Triannites, were somewhat frosty of late, maintaining that they were being deliberately excluded.
 The Zaharte, blunt as ever, had promised unspecified consequences if Drayana did anything to upset the current balance, with similar threats from the Ch’Hanis.